alirezamirian/angular-material-lightbox/README.md

   targetEvent: undefined, // to be passed to $mdDialog
   buttonClass: "", // a list of classes to be added to navigation buttons
   keyboard: true, // keyboard navigation
-}
+  showDots: true, // whether to show dots or not
+  backdropOpacity: null, // default to $mdDialog defaults }
 ```